-In our final article for February with a spotlight on system selection I have listed some of the common questions from HR, payroll leaders and vendors about the process of selecting new HR and Payroll software.
+In our final article in the system selection series, I have listed some of the common questions from HR, payroll leaders and vendors about the process of selecting new HR and Payroll software.

 The first step when considering buying new technology is to develop your business case (and I go into this in a little more detail later on).
 But initially the business case helps the HR and Payroll team ground their thinking in what the new technology will do and how it will make improvements to the employee journey.
 If the team writing the business case don’t know that it will be difficult for the rest of the organisation to buy into the process.